Flower Arrangement Information & Care

 Keep the vase filled (or floral foam soaked) with water containing a flower food provided by your florist.
 Flower foods provide sugars, balance ph and limit bacterial growth.
 It is important to follow the mixing directions on the food packet.
 Most packets are to be mixed with either a pint or a quart of water.
 Do not dilute with more water than is specified on the packet.

 Check your arrangement daily to make sure it has plenty of clear fresh water.
 If possible, re-cut stems by removing one to two inches with a sharp knife or scissors that will not crush the stems.
 Immediately place the stems into warm solution or deeply and firmly back into floral foam.
+All of our fresh flowers are processed with the latest technology in the floral industry to guarantee long lasting flowers.
+Our goal is to provide the highest quality flowers found in Baton Rouge.

 Keep flowers in a cool spot (65 to 72 degrees Fahrenheit), away from direct sunlight, heating or cooling vents, directly under ceiling fans, or near appliances.
 Heat from appliances or hot and cold drafts cause flowers to dehydrate.